tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “Chloe…Chloe, tell him what happened.
 Tell him what you saw.”

-Chloe curled up, wrapping her arms around her knees.
+Chloe curled up, crying, scared, wrapping her arms around her knees.
 “I was sleeping.
 I woke up and he was dragging me on the floor.”

 I’ve never seen a look like that on my dad’s face.
 I was terrified.
-But he simply said, “Explain yourself.”
+But he simply said, “Explain.”

 “There was something outside Chloe’s window.
 She was sleepwalking.
 It could’ve gotten her.
 I was protecting her.”